 Researcher.
 Educator.
 Mom.

 Dr. Jackie Matise Peng is an award-winning educator and school leader with over a decade of experience in K12 schools.
-She completed her doctoral degree in the Language, Literacy, and Culture program at UMBC.
-Her research centers on mixed-race students, the role of schools and families in supporting positive academic and social outcomes for multiracial students, and diversity and inequality in suburban schools.
+She completed her doctoral degree in Language, Literacy, and Culture at UMBC.
+Her research centers on mixed-race students, the role of schools and families in supporting positive academic and social outcomes, and diversity and inequality in suburban schools.
+As a practitioner, Jackie works with school districts and state education agencies to shape policy, professional learning, and resources about PreK-12 educator recruitment and retention and culturally responsive literacy and STEM instruction.

 Prior to her studies at UMBC, Jackie was a teacher, Department Chair, Staff Development Teacher, and adjunct faculty member in the Equity and Excellence in Education Certificate Program — a partnership between Montgomery County Public Schools (MCPS) and McDaniel College .
 In 2009 and 2011 she was recognized by the College Board for the highest national pass rate of her African American students on the AP World History exam.
 In 2013, she was a recipient of The Washington Post’s Agnes Meyer Distinguished Educational Leadership Award.
 In 2016, her school was recognized by the National Education Policy Center as a “School of Opportunity” in recognition of innovative, school-based professional learning pioneered by Ms. Peng.
 She is a 2024 American Educational Research Association (AERA) Minority Dissertation Fellow and has several publications in peer-reviewed journals.